 Scroll down OR Click on the lines IN THE BOX

-After over 40 years of breeding, you learn a lot!
+After 25+ years of breeding, you learn a lot!
 Research and interfacing with other breeders all add important feedback BUT I would have to say most of my learning has come from “watching” the litters.
 Dozens of them over the years, different breeds YET all the same in the way the mother looks after them, the way they mature, and the way they start to develop a personality.
-After observing over and over again I started to develop my personal plan for raising all types of pups to their fullest potential.
-This includes the runts, the over aggressive ones, the timid ones.
+After observing over and over again I started to develop my personal plan for raising all types of puppies to their fullest potential.

 “Gizmo” is now 9 weeks old and he has been absolutely wonderful!
 We tried very hard to follow your instructions 100% and it works.
 Friends keep calling expecting to hear horror stories of the puppy crying all night and day.
 They are actually a little disappointed it has been so easy for us!

 Well it has only been a week but Eli and the rest of the family adore him and everyone wants to know where we got such a precious pup with a great personality.

 We would NOT have a loving puppy if it were not for YOU.
 I was not kidding when I said I have been studying your website for awhile.
 I was intrigued with how you described how to deal with the dogs compared to others.
 I also heard many painful stories from people about raising a pup.
 When we came to see you, the puppies were so cute but what sealed the deal is your description of how to raise them.

 Thanks for the recent advice.
 Gizmo had his first bath yesterday.
 He does something cute/smart every day.

 One thing that I would say you should stress more is how they get under your feet so quickly.
 He loves to run and I was jogging with him in the house and so sad I stepped on his leg and thought I broke it.
 He seemed to recover fast but I was very scared and sorry.
 I now just walk around him but he wants to just run, hop and do cart wheels!”